Parks for heart health: understanding and influencing park design to optimise physical activity

 “Understanding the kinds of parks children are visiting, and why they might be travelling a further distance from home to go to a particular park which isn’t necessarily the closest one, will help us to understand the features needed in parks to attract children of all ages to visit,” Associate Professor Veitch said.

-Study 2: The aim of this pilot study is to better understand if “green” exercise or exercise undertaken in a park or natural environment can provide additional physiological and psychological benefits over and above that of physical activity conducted in urban environments.
+Study 2: This study examined whether “green” exercise or exercise undertaken in a park or natural environment can provide additional physiological and psychological benefits over and above that of physical activity conducted in urban environments.
 Participants walked in “green” and “urban” environments.
 During each walk, perceived stress was measured with questionnaires, and actual stress was assessed via levels of cortisol (stress hormone) in saliva.

-Studies 3-5: A series of three studies including walk-along interviews in parks and online surveys will be conducted to identify park features that encourage park visitation, park-based physical activity and social interaction among adults.
+Studies 3-5: A series of three studies including walk-along interviews in parks and online surveys were conducted to identify park features that encourage park visitation, park-based physical activity and social interaction among adults.

 Associate Professor Veitch said the availability of high-quality and well-designed parks was critical to the health of future generations, given projected urban population growth and higher-density living.